Johann Dzierzon: Scientific career

 With his discoveries and innovations, Dzierzon became world-famous in his lifetime.
 He received some hundred honorary memberships and awards from societies and organizations.
-In 1872 he received an honorary doctorate from the University of Munich.
+In 1872, he received an honorary doctorate from the Ludwig-Maximilians-Universität München.
 Other honors included the Austrian Order of Franz Joseph, the Bavarian Merit Order of St. Michael, the Hessian Ludwigsorden, the Russian Order of St. Anna, the Swedish Order of Vasa, the Prussian Order of the Crown, 4th Class, on his 90th birthday, and many more.
 He was an honorary member of the German Academy of Sciences Leopoldina.
 He also received an honorary diploma at Graz, presented by Archduke Johann of Austria.
 In 1903 Dzierzon was presented to Emperor Franz Joseph I of Austria.
 In 1904 he became an honorary member of the Schlesische Gesellschaft für vaterländische Kultur ("Silesian Society for Fatherland Culture").

 Dzierzon's questioning of papal infallibility caused him to be retired from the priesthood in 1869.
 This disagreement, along with his public engagement in local politics, led to his 1873 excommunication.
 In 1884 he moved back to Lowkowitz, settling in the hamlet An der Grenze, (Granice Łowkowskie).
 Of his new home, he wrote:In every direction, one has a broad and pleasant view, and I am pretty happy here, despite the isolation, as I am always close to my beloved bees – which, if one's soul be receptive to the works of the Almighty and the wonders of nature, can transform even a desert into a paradise.
-From 1873 to 1902 Dzierzon was in contact with the Old Catholic Church, but in April 1905 he was reconciled with the Roman Catholic Church.
+From 1873 to 1902, Dzierzon was in contact with the Old Catholic Church, but in April 1905 he was reconciled with the Roman Catholic Church.

 He died in Lowkowitz on 26 October 1906 and is buried in the local graveyard.